A journey in the lands of the Mighty Tatras. Clans of corrupt lords, vile beasts and mischievous spirits strive for domination.

 Recruit the animals of the Tatras to your band.
 Battle, form alliances, develop industries and construct buildings.
 Beware of spirits, devils, demons, shamans and dragons.
 Reclaim and rebuild the Tatra mountains!

-Control all areas by defeating their rulers in battle or by forming alliances.
+Control all areas by defeating their rulers in battle, by forming alliances or by forcing beasts and spirits upon them.
 The game ends when any of the following conditions are met:

 Score the points from your goal card.
 Add three points for every wooden cube, treasure and dragon tile left.

 Every turn, draw a Tatra card.
-Then perform the effects on the Beasts and Spirits cards: flip industry tiles or discard cards.
+Then perform the effects on the Beasts and Spirits cards: add cubes, flip industry tiles or discard animals cards.
+Then play your own animal cards' actions, or the general actions.

 Place the game board.